Britney (album): Commercial performance

-Britney debuted at number one on the US Billboard 200 with first-week sales of 745,750 copies, which was the second highest first-week sales by a female artist at the time behind Spears' own Oops!...
-I Did It Again which sold 1.3 million copies in its first week.
+In the US, Britney debuted atop the Billboard 200 with first-week sales of 745,750 copies, which was the second highest first-week sales by a female artist at the time behind Spears' own Oops!...
+I Did It Again (2000).
 In doing so, Spears became the first woman to have her first three studio albums debut atop that chart.
-She also held the second-highest debut album sales of 2001, behind Celebrity by NSYNC with 1.88 million units moved and was the highest debut-week sales by a female artist of the year.
-After fluctuating within the top 20 of the chart in the following weeks, Britney sold 3.3 million copies by March 2002.
-As of March 2015, Britney has sold 4.4 million units in the United States alone and was certified quadruple platinum by the Recording Industry Association of America (RIAA).
+The album also registered the second-highest first-week sales of 2001, behind Celebrity by NSYNC, and also the highest first-week sales by a female artist of the year.
+Its performance on the Billboard charts contributed to Spears earning a nomination for Female Albums Artist of the Year at the 2001 Billboard Music Awards, less than a month after its release.
+After fluctuating within the top 20 of the chart in the following weeks, Britney went on to sell 3,300,000 copies by March 2002.
+As of March 2015, Britney has sold 4,400,000 units in the US, having been certified quadruple platinum by the Recording Industry Association of America (RIAA).

 Internationally, Britney debuted atop the Canadian Albums Chart with first-week sales of 44,550 copies.
 It later sold 316,944 copies in the country, a significant decline in relation to the sales of ...Baby One More Time (1999) and Oops!...
 I Did It Again (2000).
 The album peaked at number four on both the Oricon Albums Chart in Japan and the UK Albums Chart.
 In the latter, it was certified platinum by the British Phonographic Industry (BPI) for shipments of 300,000 copies to retailers.
 Across the rest of Europe, Britney debuted at number one in Austria, Germany, and Switzerland.
 In 2002, it was certified double platinum by the International Federation of the Phonographic Industry (IFPI) for shipments of two million copies throughout Europe.
 The album also peaked at number four in Australia, and was certified double platinum by the Australian Recording Industry Association (ARIA).
 Britney was the fifth best-selling album of 2001 globally, selling seven million copies.
 By January 2003, the album had sold ten million copies worldwide.